garimaj2108/Data-Visualization-Team-Project/README.md

 ![intermediate](https://user-images.githubusercontent.com/25557540/33509372-d5e6fd84-d6b5-11e7-9684-b880eca18ee7.png)

 **What's good about this Visual:**

-* The visual is between the squarefeet a job category can buy vs the salary he/she gets in all the three states, which looks intriguing
+* The visual is between the square feet a job category can buy vs the salary he/she gets in all the three states, which looks intriguing
-*  The visual has double axis to better repsent the data vs viz ratio as it gives more information in a single visual
+*  The visual has double axis to better represent the data vs viz ratio as it gives more information in a single visual
-*
+*  The dots show a job category in different cities, their  salary and the amount of land a person working in that job category can buy

 **What's bad about this Visual:**

+* Having dual   axis in a visual can be confusing and misleading
+* the Audience has to actually look at visual properly to match the salary with the square feet they can buy
+* An audience would also like to compare and contrast the SF premium which is what is hyped today

 **Visual 5:**